lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

     placed exactly at the same position, as this would cause the simulation to crash.
 The *maxtry 50* asks LAMMPS to try at most 50 times to insert the molecules, which is useful in case some insertion attempts are rejected due to overlap.
-In some case, depending on the system and on the values of *overlap* and *maxtry*, LAMMPS may not create the desired number of molecules.
+In some cases, depending on the system and on the values of *overlap* and *maxtry*, LAMMPS may not create the desired number of molecules.
     Always check the number of created atoms in the *log* file after